srazash/dsazig/Notes.md

 We can transverse the maze with a recursive function.

-First we must establish our base case, assuming from S we can travel up, right, down or left UNLESS we encounter a barrier - we cannot travel through a wall (\#) and we cannot travel ouside the bounds of the array.
+First we must establish our base case, assuming from S we can travel up, right, down or left UNLESS we encounter a barrier - we cannot travel through a wall (\#) and we cannot travel outside the bounds of the array.

 Base case: